KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Images-Article.md

 While you can use any native **Image** in your custom keyboards, having access to keyboard-specific images simplifies creating keyboards that look more native.

-KeyboardKit provides keyboard-specific image extensions, for both SF Symbols and assets.
+KeyboardKit provides keyboard-specific **Image** extensions, for both SF Symbols and assets.